Bavaria, Nervesa della Battaglia

 Bavaria is a ward of the municipality of Nervesa della Battaglia in Treviso province.
+It's zip code is 31040.

 The village has 1280 residents, is located 78 m asl and its inhabitants are called Bavariani.

 Physical Geography

 The centre is located at the foot of the Montello, along the former road Schiavonesca SS 248, between the villages of Sovilla (east) and Giavera (west).
 The village is located about 22 km from Treviso and 3 km from Nervesa della Battaglia.

 History

 Human presence dates back to ancient times: in Bavaria stone tools were found, among the oldest relics of the province, dating back to Mousterian (70.000-40.000 years ago).
 Human presence reappeared in the Montello 5th millennium BC.

 Under Roman rule, Bavaria was a farming area.

 Starting from 11th century a community of German origin, the Bavarians which the town was named after, gave rise to the current village.

 During Venetian domination the forest of Montello was almost cleared and wood was taken to the port (such was the importance that the forest of Montello was ideally placed “within the arsenal”, the heart of Venetian power).
 During the First World War, in the years 1917 and 1918, the town was on the front line and its inhabitants were evacuated.
 Bavaria was razed and the reconstruction was very difficult.
 After the war, poverty was such that Bavaria and the whole area were addressed as the town of the sachet, alluding to the large number of poor people who, with a canvas bag in hand, meandered through the nearby towns to beg for a handful of cornmeal to make a simple polenta.
 Since the early '60 the area has developed a solid industrial and crafting network, extended to the entire Montello.